Engee documentation

 Conclusion

-We have verified the operation of the General CRC Generator block and implemented the checksum calculation according to 802.11-2016.
+We have checked the operation of the block General CRC Generator and implemented the checksum calculation according to 802.11-2016.